Attraction tickets | TicketLens

 Book at the lowest price!Save time & money by comparing rates.

-The Moulin Rouge (the ‘Red Windmill’) is the world’s most famous cabaret, inspiring artists for over 125 years.
-It first opened its doors in 1889 and its current show, Féerie, has been delighting audiences since 1999.
-Tickets sell out up to months in advance, so book early to secure your seat!
+Located in the Parisian entertainment district of Pigalle, the Moulin Rouge is probably the most famous French cabaret.
+It opened its doors already in 1889!
+The current show, Féerie, has been running since 1999.
+Tickets for performances at the Moulin Rouge are often sold out several months in advance, so book early to secure good seats.

 Select a date to find available tickets, tours & activities: